Unitarian Universalism and LGBTQ people: Interweave

-From 1993 until 2016, there was a fellowship of LGBT Unitarian Universalists and supporters called Interweave Continental.
-Interweave was a related organization of the UUA, actively working to end oppression based on sexual orientation and gender identity.
+From 1993 until 2016, there was a fellowship of LGBT Unitarian Universalists and supporters called Interweave Continental, with a mission to work to end oppression based on sexual orientation and gender identity.
+Interweave was a related organization of the UUA.
 Sometimes, an individual church's Welcoming Congregation Committee evolved into an Interweave Chapter.
-Each chapter requested financial and advocacy support from the fellowship with which it is connected.

 TRUUsT

 Founded in 2004, TRUUsT (Transgender Religious Professional Unitarian Universalists Together) is an organization of trans Unitarian Universalist ministers, religious educators, seminarians, and other leaders.

-Local activism

-Africa

-The Unitarian Universalist church in Kampala, led by Mark Kiyamba, has been working since 2009 to support LGBTQ individuals in Uganda.
-Unitarian Universalist communities in Burundi and South Africa have also been vocally supportive of LGBTQ rights.

-United States

-The Unitarian Universalist Society of Iowa City hosted the city's Lesbian Alliance in the 1970s and same-sex marriage activists in 2009.

-In the 1980s All Souls Unitarian Church in Tulsa, Oklahoma, hosted the group that would become Oklahomans for Equality.

-Individual American churches have hosted and supported Pride events, including inclusive services and LGBTQ proms.

-Individual ministers and congregants have shown support for LGBTQ rights and transgender rights at protests.